elicia4/linux_notes/basics/man.md

     man cd

-There is a workaround though:
+There is a workaround, though:

     man builtins